AndrewEsenin/Dynamic_Triangulation_Documentation/README.md

 Example Project (for UE versions 4.6 - 5.3)
 link  /**/

+BP_Demo_Helper contains all the logic for the runtime example.

 Before you can open the Example Project you need to enable the plugin for your engine version ([read more](#Quick-Start)).
 You can migrate the entire level with examples or individual examples from Example Project to your project using migrate ([read more](#Migrate)).